kenatp44/Interconnect-2017/Documents/README.md

 1. **Cloudant NoSQL data services**: You will instantiate a Cloudant database service in Bluemix, and use the commandline tool to load basic employee data.
 You will create several Cloudant views, and explore how to test those using the Cloudant admin console.
 2. **API Connect**: API Connect is IBM's platform for the creation, execution, management, and security of scalable microservices and APIs.
 In this section, you will connect to the Cloudant database instance created in lab #1, and we'll create a fully managed REST-based API that exposes both GET and PUT endpoints from the Cloudant REST API.

-3. **IBM Mobile Foundation** (aka MobileFirst Foundation): In this lab, you will develop both the server-side and the client-side of an Ionic 2/Angular 2 hybrid mobile application, deployed to both iOS and Android devices using Apache Cordova.
+3. **Mobile Foundation** (aka MobileFirst Foundation): In this lab, you will develop both the server-side and the client-side of an Ionic 2/Angular 2 hybrid mobile application, deployed to both iOS and Android devices using Apache Cordova.
 You will also develop a Javascript Adapter that connects to the API exposed from API Connect, and then consume that adapter from the Ionic/Angular application code.

 <div style="page-break-after: always;"></div>